JamesANZ/cross-llm-mcp/README.md

 ## Features

-This MCP server offers eight specialized tools for interacting with different LLM providers:
+This MCP server offers:

+- **Eight specialized tools** for interacting with different LLM providers
+- **User preference system** with tag-based model selection
+- **Model tagging** to identify models by their strengths (coding, business, reasoning, etc.)
+- **Cost preference settings** to favor flagship or cheaper models

 ### 🤖 Individual LLM Tools